Nazi Racial Hygiene: Murder of the Innocents

 Posted on 12th February 2021

-In the General Election of 6 November 1932, the National Socialist German Workers Party, or Nazi Party, polled 33.1% of the vote actually 4.3% down on their share of the vote in previous elections held just three months earlier.
-It seemed that their support had peaked even if they still remained the largest single party in the Reichstag and there were some among the political elite, in particular those centred round the ex-Chancellor Franz von Papen, who thought they could use the Nazi’s apparent electoral vulnerability to their advantage.
+In the General Election of 6 November 1932, the National Socialist German Workers Party, or Nazi Party, polled 33.1% of the vote 4.3% down on their share of the vote in previous elections held just three months earlier.
+It seemed that their support had peaked even if they remained the largest single party in the Reichstag and there were some among the political elite, those centred round the ex-Chancellor Franz von Papen, who thought they could use the Nazi’s apparent electoral vulnerability to their advantage.
 So, following intense negotiations between the respective parties and the cajoling of the ageing and increasingly senile President Paul von Hindenburg on 30 January 1933, Adolf Hitler was sworn in as Chancellor of Germany, not with the popular mandate of the people but as a result of secret deals done in smoke filled rooms.

 Little did those who thought they had concocted a neat little coup and placed a man in charge they could easily manipulate realise that this would be no mere change of Government.